Providing students with the academic expertise and clinical skills essential for success in the genetic counseling profession.

 Our graduates

-• Our attrition rate for the past three years is 0.
+- Finish the program.
+Our attrition rate for the past three cohorts is 0%.